cjdrake/pyeda/doc/source/sudoku.rst

    >>> f = OneHot(a, b, c)

-You can use PyEDA to automatically produce the truth table, in Espresso format.
+You can use PyEDA to automatically produce the truth table.

 ::